elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

 ### Nominal Wage Rigidity

 Nominal wages are set by contracts for an extended period of time and thus there are expectations of the future economy.
-Same equation as before. here is a different SRAS for every expected price.
+Same equation as before. here is a different Short-run Aggregate Supply (SRAS) for every expected price.

 ### Monetary and Fiscal Policies in the Keynesian Model